-Christmas 1962 has come and gone, leaving us in a brand new year to cope with the usual aftermath of denuded trees, broken toys, empty candy boxes and unpaid bills.
+Christmas 1962 has come and gone, leaving us in a their arms and hands to give brand new year to cope with the usual aftermath of denuded trees, broken toys, empty candy boxes and unpaid bills.
 But it is still fun to recall the highlights of the festive season.